 On our last day in Iceland, we found ourselves with some time on our hands before our early afternoon flight.
 We figured that leaving Iceland without visiting the famous Blue Lagoon would be a big mistake.
 Located just minutes from the Keflavik International Airport, the Blue Lagoon makes for an easy addition to a trip to Reykjavik, and for us, it made for a relaxing end to an amazing adventure.

 While the Blue Lagoon, like most of Iceland, is a must-see experience, my personal opinion is that it offers a corporate environment and lacks the intimate, natural touch of the local Icelandic baths and smaller hot springs, such as the Lake Myvatn Nature Baths.
 Nevertheless, we bathed in the beautiful blue waters and treated ourselves to a facial scrub.
-We got some much-needed relaxation.
-Although shortly, we left for the airport for our flight back to Toronto.
+We got some much-needed relaxation before we left for the airport for our flight back to Toronto.

 Iceland doesn’t have to be a long-term trip either.
 To see how Reykjavik can be done as a stopover, check out this post from Anna Everywhere.